WP-Performance/presswind-assets/README.md

-## Presswind Assets helpers for WordPress
+## Presswind Vite JS Assets helpers for WordPress

-This code give you the ability to use methods of the Presswind directly in your theme.
+This code give you the ability to use methods of the Presswind directly in your theme for use Vite JS.

+Find the package on [Packagist](https://packagist.org/packages/wp-performance/presswind-assets)

 ## PWVite